Sabbir-Asif/exp-track/readme.md

 # Expense Tracker Project in Javascript

 This project is created for learning purpose.
 To keep the things basic and understandtable wee kept the functionalities simple.
+There is another version of this project which is written in TypeScript you can check that also.

 ### Links
 - <a href="https://sabbir-asif.github.io/exp-track/"> Live Demo</a>
+- <a href="https://github.com/Sabbir-Asif/exp-track-ts"> TypeScript version of this project</a>

 ## Features